octo-cli/octo-cli/docs/operations.md

 https://developer.github.com/v3/actions/secrets/#get-a-secret

 Gets a single secret without revealing its encrypted value.
-Anyone with write access to the repository can use this endpoint.
+Anyone with write access to the repository and an access token with the `repo` scope can use this endpoint.
 GitHub Apps must have the `secrets` permission to use this endpoint.

 ### parameters